dmonlineuk/dmonlineuk.github.io/_posts/2024-06-28-my-adventures-in-arch-linux.md

 ...and then, does it even _have_ to be Linux?
 Why not a unix like Solaris, or one of the BSD OS flavours?

-*sigh*
+😮‍💨

 So, I needed a steer.
 Since my motivation was partly a gaming one (e.g. Valve's success with the Steam Deck OS) I thought I'd start there!

 ### Steam _Deck_ OS ... er ...
 3.0?
 (source: https://en.wikipedia.org/wiki/Steam_Deck)

 Turns out that the official OS for the Steam Deck is not _yet_ available as a stand-alone distribution.
-Now, since the Steam Machines of as far back as 2015, Valve has had a vested interest in having a Linux-based "SteamOS" and so that _is_ available to us, The Great Unwashed.<sup>TM</sup>
+Now, since the Steam Machines of as far back as 2015, Valve has had a vested interest in having a Linux-based "SteamOS" and so that _is_ available to us, The Great Unworthy Ones.<sup>TM</sup>

 But, as described in the wikipedia entry for the Steam Deck, these are based on two entirely different base distributions.